pierrediedhiou/cybersecurity-journey/glossary.md

 and logs system activity to the Windows Event Log
 - **Sysinternals** — Microsoft toolkit for monitoring and managing Windows systems
 - **SYSVOL** — Network share used to distribute GPOs to domain machines
+- **Scripting** — The process of writing and executing a series of commands contained in a text file to automate tasks
+- **Shebang** — The line #!/bin/bash at the top of a script that tells the system which shell to use to execute it
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to